alanng10/StandInfoTech/Docue/a.md

 Class Lang is pre install on Windows operating system.

-The desktop environment module list is pre install on Windows operating system.
+Tidus module list is pre install on Windows operating system.

 Tool module list is pre install on Windows operating system.